 Volunteer opportunities can also be hard for volunteers to find.
 Your organization may need help with your database, social media, fundraising, or other services during the current pandemic.
 Make sure your organization provides detailed opportunities on your website and uses apps like Facebook and Instagram to reach out to new volunteers with these skills.

-Once you have found and onboarded your volunteers, you need to let them know how much they are appreciated.
-Spend the time to create a thank you page on your website, add posts to your social media pages about specific volunteers and what they are doing to help, and hold an online thank you event to show your appreciation.
+Virtual events are a great way to attract new volunteers and show them how people are making a difference by volunteering virtually.
+Spend the time to create a thank you page on your website with pictures and details of your volunteers, add posts to your social media pages about specific volunteers and what they are doing to help, and hold an online thank you event to show your appreciation.

 Celebrities have connections and influence over large groups of people.
 Finding a celebrity to advocate for your organization can be a big win.
 The problem many organizations face is in how to reach these celebrities.

 Many well-known celebrities have publicists and managers, so you need to know these people to reach them.
 Local celebrities will be easier to contact and reach out to, so they may be a better option for most nonprofits.